kimkim-dfdf/Moodflow-project/replit.md

   - Updated repository.py with helper functions (get_all_emotions, get_music_by_emotion, get_books_by_tags, etc.)
   - All recommendation logic now queries database instead of in-memory lists

-- December 8, 2025: Database simplification
-  - Removed CustomBook and CustomMusic models (no admin-managed custom content)
-  - Added MusicFavorite model for user music favorites
-  - Users can add/remove items from favorites (BookFavorite, MusicFavorite)
-  - Simplified routes.py - removed admin custom book/music endpoints
-  - Added music favorites API endpoints

 - December 8, 2025: PostgreSQL database migration
   - Changed from JSON file storage to PostgreSQL database
-  - Created models.py with SQLAlchemy models (User, Task, EmotionHistory, BookFavorite, MusicFavorite)
+  - Created models.py with SQLAlchemy models
   - Updated app.py with database configuration
   - Updated repository.py to use SQLAlchemy queries
   - Demo users are seeded on application startup